Chakr3y/OCR-Research/README.md

 			- Undo button to be implemented
 		1. Select language to scan for.
 			- The program will automatically detect installed language packs for tesseract.
+1. Select Scan or Preview
+	- Preview displays the selected PDFs with bounding boxes overlaid where the file will be scanned for text.
+Scan will immediately skip this step.
 1. The output file can be found in the [`output`](/output) folder of the directory.

 - For the time being, Formats can be deleted by deleting the file with the corresponding name in the [`formats`](/formats) folder.